 This is a space where you can find out information about me, my work and interests as a director, and some of my past projects, as well as blogs on my current work.

-This week I was invited to join classicist Natalie Haynes to discuss Dido, Queen of Carthage on Radio 3’s Free Thinking.
+Earlier this year I joined classicist Natalie Haynes to discuss Dido, Queen of Carthage on Radio 3’s Free Thinking.
 My productions, as angels in the architecture, of the play were the first professional productions, and it was my first creative encounter with a ‘lost text’.
 Its been an important play for me to work with, through it I began my exploration of site-specific working of lost or forgotten plays.
 The RSC’s production this year see the play become part of the living repertoire in British theatre.

 You can listen to the interview here: